 More information about Zoom video conferences is available here.

-- If you do not have the required technology and access, be proactive in communicating this to ITS (see below) and so we can work together in finding solutions.
+- If you do not have the required technology and access, be proactive in communicating this to ITS (see below) so that we can work together in finding solutions.

 Internet and Device Access